VivekJha4105/netflix-AI/README.md

 - Registered at TMDBs.
 - Generated an API key/ access token and made an API call using it for now playing movies.
 - Made a fetch call to get the nowPlayingMovies and added it to the state variable nowPlayingMovies of the redux store.
+- Encapsulated the fetch call and the useEffect hook in custom hook.
+- Divided the browse page to Main and Secondary container.
+- Fetched the trailer video for the movie in Main Section and encapsulated the fetching business logic in a custom hook.
+- Embedded the fetched trailer video and autoplayed it.

 # Features: